Australian rules football positions: Half-back line

 The half-back line consists of two half-back flankers and the centre half-back.
 The role of centre half-back has remained largely unmodified throughout the years.
 The centre half-back dominates play to a significant extent, and hence is considered a key position in defence.

-Ideally, the centre half-back should be a durable player, quite tall and well-built.
-Along with their half-back flankers, centre half-backs are the first line of defence, but also key players in winning the ball, and creating and assisting in attack.
+The centre half-back is often a tall and sturdy player.
+Along with their half-back flankers, centre half-backs are the first line of defence, but also key players in winning the ball, leading and assisting the offense.

-Centre half-backs must have a great understanding of team structures, especially the strategies for kick-ins.
-They need to be able to compete and take contested marks, and also run off their opponent to win uncontested possessions and force their opponents to chase.
+Centre half-backs are required to have a solid understanding of team structures, mainly the strategies used for kick-ins.
+They need to compete in contests, take contested marks, run off their opponent to win uncontested possessions, and force their opponents to chase.